-Marty Gottesfeld: Imprisoned Hacktivist In Justina Pelletier Medical Kidnapping Case Ends 100 Day Hunger Strike
+Marty Gottesfeld: Imprisoned Hacktivist In Justina Pelletier Medical Kidnapping Case Ends 100-Day Hunger Strike

 — Shutdown Logan River (@StopLoganRiver) January 9, 2017

-After Marty learned about Justina’s case, he allegedly organized with members of Anonymous and participated in a distributed denial of service (DDOS) operation that disrupted the donation portal for the hospital website during a fundraising drive.
+After Marty learned about Justina’s case, he allegedly organized with members of Anonymous and participated in a distributed denial of service (DDoS) operation that disrupted the donation portal for the hospital website during a fundraising drive.

 Scream out as loud as you can MARTIN GOTTESFELD deserves to be treated with dignity!#FreeMartyG Give him justice! pic.twitter.com/qzzG46eqZH